simonsobs/sofind/README.md

                 subprod_config: config.yaml
         ```
         where `prod` and `subprod` are the names of the product and subproduct that may be called by the `DataModel`.
-    * As in the `.sofind_config.yaml` file, you should include a `default` subproduct if this default is obvious.
     * This config file must also have an entry for a `qids_config` (at the top-level), indicating one of the qid config files under `sofind/qids`.
 2. Only if one of the included qid config files are not sufficient for your needs, you'll need to add another one with your qids.